 We should learn to be content (1 Tim.
 6:6-10; Phil.
 4:11-13).
 Peter warned about such false shepherds who fleece the flock: “through covetousness shall they with feigned words make merchandise of you” (2 Pet.
 2:3).
 The New Testament focuses more on the hereafter rather than on earthly rewards.
 Indeed, the Bible reads to look at the things above and not on earthly things (Col. 3:2).
 The name it and claim it, and prosperity Gospel is not scriptural as it focuses on the things on Earth instead of making God Himself our reward (Phil.
 3:8).

 “For there shall arise false Christs, and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect.” – Matt.
 24:24

 Jesus warned there will be false prophets showing great signs and wonders who, if possible, will even deceive elect (Matt.
 24:24).
 Such false teachers will publicize their supposed miracles.
-Jesus however told people He healed to not tell the general public (read Mk.
+Jesus, however, told people He healed to not tell the general public (read Mk.
 1:41-44).
-They will claim they can do all kind of miracles but they are almost never verification for such supposed miracles.
+They will claim they can do all kinds of miracles, but is there verification for such supposed miracles?
 Sometimes their supposed power involves exaggerated, theatrics of display.
 Some of these false teachers use fake miracles to boost themselves or their ministry up.
 Don’t be deceived.

 If they do have genuine supernatural power (and some really do) is it really of God?
 The devil has supernatural power too.
 If the people prayed for are convulsing on the ground or laughing hysterically then it is likely not of God.